carloslodelar/cardano-course/setting-up-a-local-cluster/create-a-local-cluster.md

 {% endtab %}
 {% endtabs %}

-Now you can use the magic of `cardano-cli genesis create-cardano`
+Now you can use the magic of `cardano-cli genesis create-cardano`:

 {% tabs %}
 {% tab title="Linux" %}